pymedphys/pymedphys/lib/pymedphys/docs/lib/howto/add-a-linac.md

 can follow the [](get-started.rst) to install PyMedPhys in the usual fashion.

-So that the Python installation itself has minimal impact on the system we utilise Python's embedded distribution, an example download of one of those distributions is available at
+So that the Python installation itself has minimal impact on the system we utilise Python's embedded distribution, an example download of one such distribution is available at
 <https://www.python.org/ftp/python/3.9.2/python-3.9.2-embed-amd64.zip>.

 Also, given this installation of PyMedPhys is only going to be running as an